tractionguest/lenel-sdk/docs/InstancesApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::InstancesApi.new
+api_instance = LenelSDK::InstancesApi.new

 type_name = 'type_name_example' # String | Type name.

-parameter_name = LenelClient::ParameterName2.new # ParameterName2 |
+parameter_name = LenelSDK::ParameterName2.new # ParameterName2 |

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.